fbpx

 Taking risks, or feeling depressed when you have no access to methocarbamol, are both signs of dependency.

 However, the side effects that misuse of the drug can cause, such as tachycardia (a racing heart), may cause more serious conditions as a result.
-That’s why it’s so important to seek medical help if you think you have a Robaxin dependency.

-If you think you have a dependency problem with your Robaxin prescription, it’s vital that you don’t stop taking it on your own.
+It’s important to seek medical help if you think you have a Robaxin dependency and it’s vital that you don’t stop taking it on your own.

 Plan your withdrawal timeline with a medical professional to avoid the worst side effects and minimize risks associated with stopping the drug.